 Globally, developing countries investing 30 per cent of GDP or more on gross fixed capital formation (i.e. infrastructure and capital equipment) have been among the fastest growing economies.
 Between 2010 and 2017, the investment ratio for China and India averaged 44 per cent and 31 per cent respectively, and for the East Asia and Pacific countries grouping (excluding high income countries) it was 40.6 per cent.5

 In comparison, African countries continue to underspend.
 SSA countries have invested on average only 20 per cent of GDP per annum between 2010 and 2017, and North African countries about 22.8 per cent.
-The two largest economies, Nigeria and South Africa, have also underperformed, with investment ratios of 15 per cent and 19.6 per cent of GDP respectively over the same period.
+The two largest economies, Nigeria and South Africa, have also underperformed, with investment ratios of 15 per cent and 19.6 per cent of GDP respectively over the same full stop.
 This is comparable to the investment ratio of major developed markets.
-For example, the United States and Germany invested 19.1 per cent and 19.7 per cent of GDP respectively over the same period.
+For example, the United States and Germany invested 19.1 per cent and 19.7 per cent of GDP respectively over the same full stop.
 However, both, Algeria and Ethiopia invested more than 30 per cent of GDP since 2010.7

 Deloitte’s annual Africa Construction Trends report tracks construction projects of US$50m or more that had broken ground by 1 June every year.